ARMmbed/mbed-flasher/doc/usage.md

 ### Erase API

-Typical use case:
+Typical use cases:

-1. Find out what devices are available
+* Detecting available devices.
-2. Select the devices we would like to erase
+* Selecting the devices to erase.
-3. Erase the selected devices
+* Erasing the selected devices.

-Erasing a device is supported using pyocd or simple erasing.
-Simple erasing uses DAPLINK erasing and requires the device to be in automation mode and is experimental.
+To erase a device you can use pyOCD or simple erasing.
+Simple erasing is still experimental.
+It uses DAPLINK erasing and requires the device to be in automation mode.

-#### Erase Setup
+#### Erase setup

-Start by importing the mbed-flasher module:
+To import the mbed-flasher module:

 ```python
 >>> from mbed_flasher.erase import Erase
 >>> eraser = Erase()